CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 This is an [Assist](./../GeneralRules/Assists.md), which is usually achieved with the Perception Core Skill.

-While making a ranged attack, focus on a single shot.
+While making a ranged attack, focus on a single opponent and target a weak point.
 Your Engageable Opponents is reduced to 1 for the turn.

 ## Charge (Advantage)